juvalen/mb-checker/DOCKER.md

 * /var/lib/jenkins/workspace/mb-checker/work_dir in our local ./work_dir to get results.

-&emsp;   `docker run --rm -v "$PWD:/tmp" solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
-Next define the http return codes you want to purge:
+&emsp;   `docker run -v "$PWD:/tmp" -v "work_dir:/var/lib/jenkins/workspace/mb-checker/work_dir" solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
+In next step you will define the http return codes you want to purge.

+&emsp;   You can get the work_dir/ALL.url back with `docker <containerId>cp modest_snyder:/var/lib/jenkins/workspace/mb-checker/work_dir/ .`

-&emsp;   Will create **ALL.url** will be used next.
+&emsp;   Will create **ALL.url** that will be used next.
 Then define a system variable with the return codes you want to weed:

 &emsp;  `$ export CODES="30.
 404 406"`